nystrom/rivo/docs/design.md

 ### Streams

+A stream expression generates a possibly infinite sequence of values.

 Streams are essentially lazy lists.
 A stream may be created in several ways:

-- by invoking an overloaded function (creating a stream of the results)
+- by accessing an overloaded variable or invoking an overloaded function
 - by evaluating a formula in a `for`, `let`, or `var` expression, producing a stream results
+- explicitly creating a stream using the `Prelude::Stream` constructor

 A stream may be empty.
 This often indicates an error.
 The nil value `!` is the empty stream.
 The stream `_` is the infinite stream of all values.

+Given a formula, a stream can be created that iterates through all satisfying assignments of the formula.
+For instance, the formula `xs contains x && x > 0` iterates through all values in the collection `xs` that are greater than 0.
+A stream may be empty, finite, or infinite.
+Streams can also be created directly by implementing the `Stream` trait.
+A `for` expression can iterate through a stream.
+Any unknowns in the formula are bound in the body of the `for` .

 ### Tagged records